 WEST COAST TOUR | MORE INFO

 Joining a group tour is the easiest way to visit the west of Madeira if, like me, you are not brave enough to drive on the island.
-I joined this excellent and affordable day excursion with Lido Tours that included the following places:
+I joined this excellent and affordable day excursion with Lido Tours which included the following places:

 - Cabo Girão